vmware-archive/hillview/privacy.md

 ## Privacy policy

+### Privacy policy location

+The root node will treat a dataset as private if it can locate a privacy policy file attached to it.
+All privacy policy files are named `privacy_policy.json`.
+The policies are stored as regular files on the filesystem of the root node.
+For a dataset comprised of files (CSV, JSON, ORC, etc.), the privacy policy is located in a directory that matches the directory where all the files reside.
+For a table `table` residing in a JDBC database `database` the policy resides in a directory named `database`/`table`.

+### File format

 The following shows an excerpt from a privacy policy for a table with 4 columns: `OriginState` (String), `Origin` (String), `DepTime` (Numeric), and `DepDelay` (Numeric).